Tar Fork – Breckinridge County, Kentucky

 by Francis W. Keenan – Brockport, New York

 A tar like substance oozing from the ground and forming pools was the likely reason a community in Breckinridge County, Kentucky, was named Tar Fork1.
 Some have thought that the name was related to a fork in the road at this place.
 And perhaps the proximity of the area to a stream named Tar Creek in the bottom lands just to the west had something to do with the naming of the site.
 The stream is a tributary or fork off Clover Creek and the latter empties into the Ohio River at Cloverport, Kentucky.
 From the head waters near Tar Fork and along the way to Clover Creek, Tar Creek passes Tar Springs which was a rather well known spa during the latter part of the 19th century and early 20th century.
 The water from the tar springs under the nearby cliffs was believed to have healing properties and a large hotel on the site was visited by people from many states.
-The region is part of a karst area known for its sink holes, fissures, caves, springs, cliffs, and underground streams.
+The region is part of a karst area known for its sink holes, fissures, caves, springs, cliffs, and underground streams.The fork in the road at Tar Fork had one spur going to the southeast and this was the continuation of the Mattingly to Rock Lick Road or what became County Route 629.
+The other spur which forked to the southwest was dubbed the Tar Fork-Easton Road.
+The big road, Rte.
+629, that passes through Tar Fork was earlier known as the Cloverport to Bowling Green Road which was built by the State of Kentucky in 1820.
+There was a church, school, general stores, a Post Office, a saw mill and a blacksmith business in Tar Fork.

 Note: The map was provided by the Ancestral Trails Historical Society, Elizabethtown, Kentucky.

-There was another reason posited for the naming of the community as Tar Fork.
+Whether the settlement of Tar Fork was so named because of the pools of dark and tar like water in the region, or because the main road forked there, or because of the proximity to Tar Creek in the bottom lands to the west was unknown.
+Because the tar substance was prominent in the area, the word 'Tar' in the name was logical.
+However, the word 'Fork' in the title seemed more appropriately suited to the fact of the road structure in the community and not to the geography of the nearby Tar Creek which forked from Clover Creek as that fork was eight miles distant to the north.
+And, the bridge near Tar Springs on Tar Creek was often called the 'Tarfork' bridge.
+However, it was some five miles from the community of Tar Fork.There was another reason posited for the naming of the community as Tar Fork.
 Historical naming practices in this region favored the use of creek and stream names.
 The waterways were mostly named by surveyors who surveyed land claims before many people inhabited the area in Breckinridge County.
 Clover Creek, for example, was named for the abundance of wild clover that grew along its course.
 The Tar Creek fork of Clover Creek was named for the tar like color of the water and the oil/water pools found near to it.
 There were maps which indicated that the stream in the upper reaches was named Tar Creek and the lower portion was Tar Fork.
 For example, in 1909, a petition was filed asking that the bridge on Tar Fork creek near Tar Springs be repaired as the Cloverport merchants were losing thousands of dollars.2 Farmers were diverted to Hardinsburg or Hawesville because of damage to the bridge from a flood.

-The Tar Fork settlement has passed into history as a registered township.
+Tar Fork, the community, and Tar Creek the stream were one and the same for a while.
+The first Post Office there was officially named the Tar Creek Post Office.
+It later became the Tar Fork Post Office.
+The two names, Tar Fork and sometimes Tarfork became synonymous with Tar Creek.
+Many who used this Post Office lived in the bottom lands on both sides of Tar Creek.
+It was no wonder, then, that the first post office for the town was called Tar Creek Post Office.The Tar Fork settlement has passed into history as a registered township.
 The Post Office there closed July 15, 1935, after 59 years of service.
 Settlers had lived along this ridge top community as early as 1792 when Kentucky was admitted to statehood.
 Even prior to statehood, land barons had come into western Kentucky to secure land for they anticipated the migration to come as Easterners traveled in search of land from which to obtain a living.
 The westward movement of the early 1800s saw increases in population throughout western Kentucky.
 The largest influx of people into Breckinridge County occurred about 1880.
 The industrial cities to the north attracted many people because of the availability of jobs in the factories.
 Of those who came to Tar Fork, many were tenant farmers, share croppers, hired hands.
 Others bought deeded land.
 Most of these people eventually continued the westward migration and journeyed to Indiana, Illinois, Missouri, and Kansas.
 Some joined wagon trains headed for the Oregon Territory.
 Those who stayed along Tar Creek were mostly tobacco farmers who engaged in general farming.

 These were tumultuous times.
 In 1886, Grover Cleveland was President and John Knott of Marion County was the Governor of Kentucky.
 On May 4, 1886, at Haymarket Square in Chicago, Illinois, there was a major riot.
 A rally in support of striking workers turned ugly.
 A bomb was thrown at police and eight officers were killed and an unknown number of bystanders.
 Eight anarchists were tried and four were executed.
 Another committed suicide while in prison.
 The polarized attitudes of business and big labor unions were the causes.3 Also in 1886, the American Federation of Labor was founded in Columbus, Ohio.
 In 1889, the Oklahoma land rush occurred on April 22nd.
 There probably were land seekers in that race who had previously lived in Breckinridge County, Kentucky.
 At the end of this decade, the massacre at Wounded Knee occurred.
 Thankfully, the contentious air found elsewhere was not so apparent in Tar Fork.
 In fact, the newspaper, the Breckinridge News, was not yet in business in 1886.
-News, therefore, likely was by word of mouth for the most part on this ridge and in the area known as Tar Fork.
+News, therefore, likely was by word of mouth for the most part on this ridge and in the area known as Tar Fork.Tar Fork was near to many other small communities and was often referred to, sometimes erroneously, as: Tarfork, Tar Creek, Mattingly (aka, Balltown), Tar Springs, Liberty Hall, and Hickory Lick.
+None of these communities had distinguishable boundaries and those living on the edges of one could have been listed as citizens of another of these nearby communities, even sometimes Cloverport or Hardinsburg.
+Tar Fork was south of Mattingly exactly three miles.
+It was west of McQuady (aka, Planters Hall), north of the old Hardinsburg to Hartford Road, and east of Cabot, Kentucky.
+It was not far from the eastern Hancock County boundary line.
+Secondary roads in those days were merely wagon paths also used by horse back riders, buggies and buckboards as the automobile was not yet part of the landscape.

-Thomas H. Bates, the first Postmaster, was born November 22, 1839; he was a son of John D. and Theodocia Compton Bates.
+Perhaps the official beginning for Tar Fork was when the first Post Office was assigned to the area.
+In the records this Post Office was first listed as Tar Creek and the first Postmaster was Thomas H. Bates, appointed 23 July 1874, and his assistant was Thomas O. Ryan.4 W. L. Ball was appointed as Postmaster for Tarfork on 21 May 1886, and Thomas H. Bates again on 24 Aug.
+1887.5 Bates and Ryan had lived there long before the Post Office came into existence.
+Tar Fork was thriving before the Civil War began.Thomas H. Bates, the first Postmaster, was born November 22, 1839; he was a son of John D. and Theodocia Compton Bates.
 John Bates had purchased land in Tar Fork in 1851.
 His father, Sam, came from Lexington and moved to a Cloverport farm where he was buried.
 Son Thomas moved from the farm in Cloverport to Tar Fork.
 He later became a member of Co.
 K, 3rd Regimental Kentucky Cavalry, USA, and was at the battle of Shiloh and the engagements during Sherman's march to the sea.
 Tom married Annie L. McCarty.
 Benjamin H. Bates came to Tar Fork in 1855 and Jeremiah Todd Bates also came there in 1867.
 They were variously listed in census data as “tobacconists” which meant that they farmed tobacco crops.
 Others were dubbed as lumbermen, farmers, sawmill operators, and mill workers.
 Bates lived in Tar Fork near the Sam Rice and Chancellor homes.
 In 1900, Thomas Bates was also the official enumerator in his district for the U.S. Census survey.7

 It was not until 1907 that a mail route was established for the Tar Fork area.
 “Wash” Robbins won the contract to carry the mail from Tar Fork via Mattingly and to Cloverport beginning March 15th, 1907.
 The mail route was named Route # 1 and served approximately 1,000 people, mostly farmers, between Cloverport and Hardinsburg with Mattingly and Tar Fork included along the way.
 This home delivery route assured that the citizens no longer needed to travel to Cloverport or Hardinsburg to receive postal mail.
 Dr. William Howard of Mattingly and L. V. Chapin of near Cloverport were primarily responsible for organizing the petition for this mail route which eventually won government approval.8

 The first Ryan known to have entered Breckinridge County was Thomas Ryan, Sr. He was born about 1750 in Ireland and died in 1841 in Breckinridge County.
 He came to Breckinridge County from Nelson County, Kentucky, in 1810 when he was about 50 years of age.
 His home was just east about a mile from what became the dam for the Corp of Engineers Rough River Lake.
 The site of his home was covered by water after the dam was built.
 His son, Morris Ryan, was born June 24, 1794, in Maryland.
 Morris was a long time resident of Tar Fork.
 During the summer of 1856, Morris became ill.
 He developed pneumonia and died on August 6, 1856 at his Tar Fork home.
 He had been attended by Dr. W. D. Owen, a local physician.
 He was buried in the Tar Fork (or Ryan) Cemetery on the old Ryan property in Tar Fork just a few hundred feet from County Route 629.
 Morris had married Cintha (Cynthia) Hall.
 The Morris Ryan home, which no longer exists, was built in the 1830s and was about 50 yards from the Ryan Cemetery.
 Their son, Thomas O. Ryan, was one of the early Postmasters for Tar Fork.
 Thomas Owen Ryan was born September 3, 1830, and died May 20, 1915.
 He was buried at the St. Romuald Cemetery in Hardinsburg, Kentucky.
-He had married Elizabeth Priscilla Beavin, the daughter of Samuel Beavin and Elizabeth Mattingly.9
+He had married Elizabeth Priscilla Beavin, the daughter of Samuel Beavin and Elizabeth Mattingly.9When Tom Bates was Postmaster, some of the local citizenry were: J. Beavin, saw and grist mill operator; O. W. Hendrickson, carpenter; W. Howard, physician, J. B. Rice, general store operator, Thomas O. Ryan, gunsmith and surveyor; Powell Tabeling, carpenter; Levi Voyles, constable; and Hardy Walker, justice of the peace.10

 In the 1840s, the cannel coal and oil business was underway and the mines were just one ridge west of Tar Fork in Hancock County, Kentucky.
 Cannel coal from the Bennettsville mine there was eventually reduced to oil and wagons hauled barrels to Cloverport for transport down the Ohio River, to the Mississippi River, and south to New Orleans.
 This route was necessary because the Falls of the Ohio and shallow water at Louisville precluded shipment to the east and up the Ohio River.
 From New Orleans, the coal and oil, a rich cargo, was transferred onto ocean-going vessels headed to England.
 There, some of the oil was used in the lamps of Queen Victoria.
 As a result, the mines became known as the Victoria Mines and there exists today a road in that vicinity called Victoria Crossroads.
 The Keg Branch Road off County Route 992 also went to Bennettsville in Hancock County, where the mines were located.
 It was one of the major routes for transporting the coal and oil to Cloverport.
 There were miners there from as far as Ireland.
 The railroad to the mines was built in 1855.11 Bennettsville, no longer in existence, was only a scant few miles from Tar Fork as the crow flies and, in this instance, as the old wagon roads went.
 When technology was developed to process kerosene from crude oil, the more expensive cannel coal became a fuel dinosaur.
-Kerosene was called “coal oil” by locals and continues by that name even today.
+Kerosene was called “coal oil” by locals and continues by that name even today.Another reason for the increase in population at Tar Fork was the availability of deciduous hardwoods.
+The hillsides for miles around were simply filled with trees of all sorts.
+The geography, therefore, led to the development of saw mills for the influx of people led to the need for processed wood for homes, barns, pens, sheds, fences and the like.
+Wood was also a staple crop for the Cincinnati Cooperage Company which came to the area to make barrel staves for the coal and oil produced from the Victoria Mines.
+Barrels were also an important part of the whisky industry in Kentucky, especially at nearby Owensboro.
+And too, there were a few moonshiners along the upper reaches of Tar Creek and there in the woods around Tar Fork and they also used wooden barrels to store the mash for their “white lightning.”

 William Lynch, an executive with the Cincinnati Cooperage Company, moved his family from Mattingly to live on company property in Tar Fork.
 He had previously, in November of 1905, purchased 400 acres from the Cincinnati Cooperage Company for $3,000.
-The land was considered valuable because of the timber upon it and several dwellings.12 The house on the old James Patrick Keenan property was destroyed in 2010, over one hundred years after it had been built from yellow poplar planks.
+The land was considered valuable because of the timber upon it and several dwellings.12 The house on the old James Patrick Keenan property was destroyed in 2010, over one hundred years after it had been built from yellow poplar planks..

 Jesse Marlowe of Patesville was at work for L. S. Powers who represented the St. Louis Stave Lumber Company, which also needed processed wood.
 The sawmill was a busy place.
 Jesse was also employed by the Cincinnati Cooperage Company (CCC).13 Jesse was living in Tar Fork at the time of his CCC employ.